tshehadey/nyt_pipeline/README.txt

 Overview

 This project is an automated data pipeline that fetches top news articles from the New York Times API, processes the data, and stores it in a MySQL database.
-The pipeline runs daily at 5 PM using Windows Task Scheduler and ensures data integrity through deduplication and error handling.
+The pipeline runs daily at 5PM using Windows Task Scheduler and ensures data integrity through deduplication and error handling.

 Features